genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/05_configuring-runtime.md

   - configuring runtime
 ---

-Gpal custom endpoints require no additional configuration, and will be picked up automatically by the Genesis Router once they are found in a /script folder.
-If a script requires extra jars on the classpath, these can be added to using a `ScriptModules` annotation on the script file.
-For example adding this to the top of your file:
+Gpal custom endpoints require no configuration beyond the `web-handler.kts` file.
+No modifications to the `processes.xml` file are required.
+Files will be picked up automatically by the Genesis Router from /script folders.

+## Script modules

+If your custom endpoint requires additional dependencies; then these can the `ScriptModules` annotation.

+For example to add a dependency on `my-module`, add this to the top of your file:

 ```kotlin
 @file:ScriptModules("my-module")